HummaNosh/A-Professional-README-Generator/Develop/README.md

 ### Installation Information
 <a name ="installation"> </a>
-hajajaja
+sdsds

 ### Usage Information
 <a name ="usage"> </a>
-jajaja
+sdsds

 ### License Information
 <a name ="license"> </a>
-MIT
+Apache 2.0

 ### Contributions
 <a name ="contributions"> </a>
-ajajaja
+sdss

 ### Tests Information
 <a name ="tests"> </a>
-hajajaj
+dsds

 # Questions

 Any questions for me?
-Send me a direct email on jajaja.
+Send me a direct email on sdsds.
-You can also visit my Github profile here www.github.com/jajaj
+You can also visit my Github profile here www.github.com/dsds